 On Thursday, November 24th 1977, at a joint press conference, the A.J.C. and S.T.C. revealed their new look spring and autumn programs.
 The main features of the 1979 Autumn Meeting were the bringing forward of the A.J.C.
 Liverpool City Cup at Warwick Farm to mark the start of the Sydney autumn carnival.
 The date of the S.T.C.
 Golden Slipper Stakes was changed to be conducted on the Saturday before the start of the A.J.C.
 Randwick Autumn Meeting.
 Randwick was re-arranged as follows:

 First Day (Easter Saturday, April 14) – A.J.C.
-Doncaster Handicap; Sires’ Produce Stakes; Chairman’s Handicap, a new event of 2400 metres, the winner of which immediately to qualify for a start in the Sydney Cup; Second Day (Easter Monday, April 16) – A.J.C.
+Doncaster Handicap; Sires’ Produce Stakes; Chairman’s Handicap, a new event of 2400 metres, the winner of which immediately qualifies for a start in the Sydney Cup; Second Day (Easter Monday, April 16) – A.J.C.
 Derby; Queen Elizabeth Stakes (w-f-a 2000 metres); The Galaxy (1100 metres); Third Day (Wednesday, April 18) – A.J.C.
 Oaks; All-Aged Stakes; Fourth Day (Saturday, April 21) – A.J.C.
 Sydney Cup; Champagne Stakes.
 The S.T.C. had responded in kind by shifting from the spring to the autumn, the Canterbury Guineas (March 17) and Rosehill Guineas (March 31), which traditionally had served as lead-up races to the Derby.
 Moreover, the S.T.C. would institute two new races in the spring of 1978, the Beauford or Peter Pan Stakes (1500 metres) and the Gloaming Stakes (1850 metres), as lead-up races to the A.J.C.
 Spring Champion Stakes to be run on Saturday, September 30.
 The former was scheduled for September 2nd, a fortnight before the Gloaming.

 The transfer of the A.J.C.
 Derby brought other programming changes in its wake.
 The most obvious casualty of the A.J.C. was the Queen Elizabeth Stakes, which in more recent years had been run over 2400 metres on the last day of the meeting.
-The distance was to be reduced to 2000 metres and the race conducted at weight-for-age on Easter Monday.
+The distance was to be reduced to 2000 metres and the race was now to be conducted at weight-for-age on Easter Monday.
 The S.T.C.
 Tancred Stakes, previously a good second-class handicap was altered by that club to weight-for-age and its prize money increased to $150,000.
-As such it was likely to encourage high-class Derby colts to compete for it en-route to the classic.
+As such it was likely to encourage high-class Derby colts to compete for it en route to the classic.
 Moreover, moving the Sydney Cup from the traditional Easter Monday to the second Saturday of the meeting meant that those same three-year-olds might try for it as well.
 Nor were the programming changes restricted to Sydney alone.
 In Melbourne, the conditions of the Australian Cup (2000 metres) at Flemington were changed from handicap to weight-for-age and its prizemoney increased to $100,000.

 So, this was the changing panorama confronting Colin Hayes as he plotted the racing programmes in August 1978 for his stable’s three-year-olds as the new racing season began.
 Not that Dulcify was on his mind.
 At that moment, Hayes was completely oblivious to any ability the unraced gelding might possess.
 Put into training in mid-winter, Dulcify was meant to have a barrier trial at Balaclava before his intended racing debut at Morphettville on the second day of September, but on the journey there he got down in the float and injured himself, thereby missing the trial.
 Accordingly, when the son of Decies stepped out for the Graduation Stakes over 1200 metres on the Morphettville course, nothing was known about him.
 The track was heavy from the constant rain and Dulcify had drawn the outside gate in a twenty-horse field.